The purpose of the cover letter is to introduce yourself to the employer in a way that makes a positive first impression.

 A cover letter should make it clear to the employer why you are interested in the position and what value you can bring to the organization.
 Take a look at the cover letter samples and review the writing your cover letter handout for an outline of what to include in a cover letter.

-As with your resume, bring a draft of your cover letter to the Career Center for review before you send it to prospective employers.
+As with your resume, send your cover letter to the Career Center by emailing your document(s) to expresshours AT_TOWSON in a Word document (.doc, .docx file). for review before you send it to prospective employers.